 5. In the web interface, navigate to Video Source.
-Select a camera in the Cameras tab (or uploaded file the Uploads tab, or external detector in the corresponding tab).
+Select a camera in the Cameras tab (or an uploaded file in the Uploads tab, or an external detector in the corresponding tab).
 Navigate to the General tab.
 Select Bodies in the Detectors section.